Workforce Planning: The Ultimate Guide

 As with most things in life, recruitment strategies can be full of jargon.
 The CIPD refers to “hard” and “soft” planning.
 We’ve distinguished these terms for you:

-“Soft” planning: Is information that cannot be quantified.
-Things like overall strategy, prediction, and management.
-Often referred to as strategic workforce planning, when coupled with hard planning it can be pivotal in getting real results for boosting your company’s performance.
+“Soft” planning involves information that cannot be quantified, such as overall strategy, prediction, and management.
+Often referred to as strategic workforce planning, it can be pivotal in getting real results for boosting your company’s performance when coupled with hard planning.

 Why create a workforce plan?

-There are a number of potential dangers along the way that strategic planning can steer you clear of.
+There are many potential dangers along the way that strategic planning can steer you clear of.
 We’ve detailed the three critical risks below:

-1. Skills gap: Technology, culture and markets are always changing.
+1. Skills gap: Technology, culture, and markets are always changing.
 Many jobs that exist today are unlikely to exist in the future.
-Many of the skills we have are easily replaced by more efficient computer programs.
-As more platforms and markets emerge do you have the talent to capitalise on changes?
+Many of our skills are easily replaced by more efficient computer programs.
+As more platforms and markets emerge, do you have the talent to capitalise on changes?

-3. Inability to grow: One of the most frustrating scenarios for a CEO is when the workforce just isn’t capable of meeting the company’s increased demand.
-Growing future leaders is notoriously difficult so by analysing the possibility of nurturing existing talent and the availability of the right external hires, you can work out how to scale up before it’s too late.
+3. Inability to grow: One of the most frustrating scenarios for a CEO is when the workforce can’t meet the company’s increased demand.
+Growing future leaders is notoriously difficult.
+By analysing the possibility of nurturing existing talent and the availability of the right external hires, you can work out how to scale up before it’s too late.

 What are the benefits?